As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 The deck's backup commander, Inspirit Flagship Vessel, neatly reveals the deck's subtheme: artifacts.
 The 99 is packed with artifact creatures and utility artifacts, plus instants and sorceries that reward you for having lots of them.

-We've still a little way to go before Edge of Eternities arrives.
-Kill the time by perusing the most expensive MTG cards and the best MTG cards in the world.
+If you found this a helpful read, you might also enjoy our guides to the most expensive MTG cards and the best MTG cards in the world.